Summary of options if you get an infringement notice

 - your current address and any previous addresses where you might have received infringement notices.

 Be careful about providing your current address to staff working at Fines Victoria.
-This information could be given to the An officer of the court who is responsible for the enforcement of court orders. who may then take action against you to execute any outstanding enforcement warrants (see ‘What happens if I take no action?’, below).
-If you are not comfortable providing your current address to Fines Victoria, you can The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. to provide the following information and documentation to help them search for your outstanding fines:
+This information could be given to the sheriff who may then take action against you to execute any outstanding enforcement warrants (see ‘What happens if I take no action?’, below).
+If you are not comfortable providing your current address to Fines Victoria, you can offer to provide the following information and documentation to help them search for your outstanding fines: